yadavshivjeet/Excel_Coffee_Shop_Analysis/README.md

 + Implemented column charts to display footfall and sales data for each store location,facilitating comparison of customer traffic and revenue generation across different stores.

+# Insights:

+# Busiest Days and Times:

++ The busiest hours for coffee sales are between 8:00 AM and 10:00 AM,indicating satrong demand during morning rush hours.
++ Mondays and Friday trend to have the highest sales volumes, indicating increased demands at the beginning and end of the workweek.

+# Percentage share based on Size:

++ Large-sized drinks dominate the sales representing the preferred choice among customers while Small-sized drinks are the least contributed.

+# Compareable Footfall Distribution:

++ All stores exhibit almost similar level of foot traffic throughout the months, indicating a balanced distribution of customers across different location.
+Simillar footfall levels present equal opportunities for sales and revenue generation across all stores.

+# Perecentage share based on Category:

++ Coffee and Tea Categories account for the largest perecentage share of sales of sales  which is about 67% with Coffee being the most contributed(39%).

+# Top Produncts

++ Barista Espresso emerges as the best selling product, reflecting a strong demand for coffee among customers followed by Brewed Chai Tea ranks as the second-hoghest selling product.